ethq/FYSSTK-Project-3/README.md

     2) Do a polynomial fit to the averaged energy(temperature) curve
     3) Calculate the heat capacity and the critical temperature from it

-Plots will be shown if the corresponding flag is set.
+Plots will be shown if the corresponding flag is set, but they are always saved.

 Training is done through .train_nn().
 For a list of possible models, see get_model.py.
 Models are saved on checkpoints to Models/ for re-use.
 Saves plots of training history and the confusion matrix.